 Daily Leadership Thought #144 – Beware Of the Start-Stop-Different Syndrome

 “Finish what you started!”
-“Don’t get distracted by shiny objects” “Different isn’t always better.”
+“Don’t get distracted by shiny objects.”
+“Different isn’t always better.”
 We’ve all heard these statements.

 Every leader I meet has good intentions.
-They want to be competent in their role as boss and make wise decisions.
+They want to be competent in their role as a boss and make wise decisions.
 Every single one of them understands the importance of managing both the top and bottom line.
-There is usually a passion for the product/service or at least an interest in building a high performing business model.
+There is usually a passion for the product/service or at least an interest in building a high-performing business model.
 No one starts a company to fail, but many do end up failing.
 Why?
 In my experience, many leaders fall victim to the Start-Stop-Different Syndrome.

 You need to avoid the start-stop-different syndrome to become a truly effective leader.
 Life rewards focus, execution, and commitment.